TI-Tokyo/riak-docs-fork/content/riak/kv/3.2.0/configuring/next-gen-replication/queuing.md

 - `block_rtq`: RealTime updates are blocked - only FullSync and AAE Fold updates will be replicated.
 - `bucketname`: every RealTime, FullSync and AAE Fold update in any bucket matching this name (regardless of bucket type) will be replicated.
 - `bucketprefix`: every RealTime, FullSync and AAE Fold update in any bucket name where the name starts with the configured ascii string (regardless of bucket type) will be replicated.
-- `buckettype`: every RealTime, FullSync and AAE Fold update in any bucket of the given bucket type (regardless of bucket type) will be replicated.
+- `buckettype`: every RealTime, FullSync and AAE Fold update in any bucket of the given bucket type will be replicated.

 For example, you could set `replrtq_srcqueue` to: